heatht13/equity-options-trading-bot/README.md

 ## DISCLAIMER: THIS PROJECT DOES NOT IMPLEMENT A PROFITABLE STRATEGY.
 FOR REFERENCE ONLY

 This is a fully automated equity option trading bot.
-Provided the user passes valid exchange auth credentials, simply starting the listed programs under [Startup](#startup) will have you kicked back enjoying the ride while the bot trades its strategy.
-No user interference or guidance is necessary once startup has completed.
+Provided the user passes valid exchange auth credentials, simply starting the listed programs under [Startup](#startup) will have you kicked back drinking an ice cold beer while the bot trades its strategy.
+No user interference or guidance necessary.

 ## Strategy